TriBITSPub/TriBITS/CONTRIBUTING.md

 The following roles are mentioned on the process descriptions:
 * **TriBITS Maintainer**: Individual with push rights to the main TriBITS repo (i.e. [@bartlettroscoe](https://github.com/bartlettroscoe)).
 Must review all issues and suggested changes and accept pull-requests.
 * **TriBITS Developer**: Someone who knows how to built TriBITS as a project with its tests, add tests, make acceptable changes, create pull-requests, etc. but can't directly push to the main TriBITS github 'master' branch (see the role of [TriBITS System Developer](https://tribits.org/doc/TribitsMaintainersGuide.html#tribits-system-developer)).
 This might be the Issue Reporter.
+* **TriBITS Reviewer**: A member of the TriBITS Collaborators who have permission to review and approve Pull Requests (and change other aspects of a Pull Request).
 * **Issue Reporter**: A person who first reports an issue with TriBITS and would like some type of change to happen (i.e. to fix a defect, implement a new feature, etc.).
 This might be a TriBITS Developer.

 With those definitions in place, the recommended/preferred process for contributing to TriBITS is: